Supporting Family Caregivers: 25 Heartwarming Ways You Can Make a Difference

 Being a family caregiver can be an incredibly challenging and isolating experience.
 However, the love and support of friends and family can make a world of difference.
-If you have a family caregiver in your life, here are 20 thoughtful ways you can show your support and brighten their journey.
+If you have a family caregiver in your life, here are 25 thoughtful ways you can show your support and brighten their journey.
+And if you are a caregiver, you can give this list to your friends and family if they ask "how can I help?" and you don't know what to say.

 Social & Emotional: